Hieronymus Bosch (c. 1450–1516) The Garden of Earthly Delights

 There is also the aspect of his being a true believer in the freedom of will to do what one wants.
 His own philosophy that he is trying to impart to the males in particular, but the grooming of the girls to embrace their sexual freedom as well, so that they will be objects to be offered up.

 The class empties out, flooding into the halls like worker ants out of the hill.
 In another satirical moment, Ponce has to squeeze between two girls, causing their breasts to squeegie him in the process.

-McDrew’s reel to reel tape recorder is on screen close up, and we hear his sagely voice spouting his philosophy on childhood development.
-This is where I believe we get a glimpse of genuine pathology behind some of his behavior.
+McDrew’s reel-to-reel tape recorder is on screen close up, and we hear his sage voice spouting his philosophy on childhood development.
+This is where I believe we get a glimpse of the genuine pathology behind some of his behavior.
 His tenets are legitimate to him.

 As Surcher listens Tiger walks into his office and sees that his tapes are being listened to.
 His private world invaded.

 Tiger mentions that Jill had a very good figure.